 On August 4, 2023, iBio, Inc. (the "Company") entered into a purchase agreement, dated as of August 4, 2023 (the "Purchase Agreement"), with Lincoln Park Capital Fund, LLC ("Lincoln Park"), pursuant to which, under the terms and subject to the satisfaction of specified conditions set forth therein, the Company may sell to Lincoln Park up to \$10.0 million (subject to certain limitations) of the Company's Common Stock, from time to time during the term of the Purchase Agreement.
 Additionally, on August 4, 2023, the Company entered into a registration rights agreement, dated as of August 4, 2023 (the "Registration Rights Agreement"), with Lincoln Park, pursuant to which the Company agreed to file a registration statement with the Securities and Exchange Commission (the "SEC"), to register under the Securities Act of 1933, as amended (the "Securities Act"), the resale by Lincoln Park of shares of Common Stock that have been or may be issued and sold by the Company to Lincoln Park under the Purchase Agreement.
-The Company cannot sell any shares of Common Stock to Lincoln Park under the Purchase Agreement until such time that all of the conditions to Lincoln Park's purchase obligation set forth in the Purchase Agreement, including that the resale registration statement that the Company is required to file with the SEC (the date on which all of such conditions are satisfied, the "Commencement Date").
+The Company cannot sell any shares of Common Stock to Lincoln Park under the Purchase Agreement until such time that all of the conditions to Lincoln Park's purchase obligation set forth in the Purchase Agreement, including that the resale registration statement that the Company is required to file with the SEC under the Registration Rights Agreement is declared effective by the SEC and a final prospectus relating thereto is filed with the SEC (the date on which all of such conditions are satisfied, the "Commencement Date").